lindbrook/cholera/docs/pump.neighborhoods.md

 ### "Expected" walking neighborhoods

 To get a sense of the full extent of a walking neighborhood, I apply the approach above to use "expected" or simulated data.
-Using `sp::spsample()` and `sp::Polygon()`, I place 20,000 regularly spaced points, which lies approximately 6 meters apart, `unitMeter(dist(regular.cases[1:2, ]))`, across the map and essentially compute the shortest path to the nearest pump.[3]
+Using `sp::spsample()` and `sp::Polygon()`, I place 20,000 regularly spaced points, which lie approximately 6 meters apart, `unitMeter(dist(regular.cases[1:2, ]))`, across the map and essentially compute the shortest path to the nearest pump.[3]

 I visualize the results in two ways.
 In the first, I identify neighborhoods by coloring roads.[4]